 Kayaking to Cumberland Island from Amelia Island is fun, scenic and potentially very exciting.
 Both the Egans Creek paddle and the Cumberland Island trip launch from the Dee Dee Bartels North End boat ramp – which is located where the mouth of the Amelia River meets the Cumberland Sound.
 This is a busy boat ramp with sometime large and heavy boat traffic – including Coast Guard and Law Enforcement vessels.
 I have personally been swamped by a huge wake from a passing ship as I was trying to launch a sea kayak at this ramp without my spray skirt completely sealed.
 Due to the nature of the water here, all trips launching from this location should use transitional or sea kayaks with at least two bulkheads and, ideally, some type of splash deck or spray skirt.
 Failure to use the proper gear could result in capsize, injury or even death.
 Make sure your outfitter is using the right equipment (if they aren’t, then you’re with the wrong outfitter)!

 Most people are surprised to learn that the Cumberland Island and Amelia Island area experiences an average tidal range of approximately 8-feet.
 That much water coming in from the Atlantic Ocean in a 6-hour period is impressive; and the rise and fall of that much water creates dramatic tidal currents most kayakers can’t paddle against.
 A little wind can also create surface conditions that become unmanageable for most paddlers in a matter of minutes.
 Of all of these trips, Lofton Creek is the only one you can safely do on your own (or with another outfitter) – unless you are an intermediate-level kayaker with the appropriate gear.
 Launching from the Dee Dee Bartels North End boat ramp is NOT for beginners OR recreational kayaks.
 There are at lest two other Amelia Island Kayak outfitters launching from that boat ramp, but neither of them has the appropriate equipment, training or experience to lead guests in that water – and both use recreational kayaks (against the manufacturer’s recommendations for use) in what we consider legitimate Sea Kayaking conditions.
-At least one of them (Amelia Adventures) takes small children out in the Cumberland Sound in recreational kayaks and has had at least on adult guest rescued by Police Boat.
+At least one of them (Amelia Adventures) has taken small children out in the Cumberland Sound in recreational kayaks and has had at least one adult guest capsize in the Cumberland Sound and subsequently have to get a ride back to the boat ramp after swimming to shore.
+The Cumberland Sound is considered Level 3 Coastal Kayaking and is no place for beginners.
 Do your homework and make a wise and safe decision when choosing a kayak adventure – and outfitter.